 Designed for children traveling with adults to magnificent destinations where the focus is on education, fun, and participation.
 A dedicated staff member will lead age-appropriate lectures and field research with your Young Explorer on topics ranging from science, polar history, photography, and navigation.
 Activities and learning are designed for children between the ages of 7-13 (although all ages can join in!)

 Economy flight from Buenos Aires to Ushuaia; one pre-cruise hotel night in Buenos Aires, including breakfast; transfer from the hotel to the airport in Buenos Aires; transfer from the airport to the ship in Ushuaia; cabin accommodations and meals aboard the ship; complimentary tea and coffee; one landing (approx. 60-90 min.) per day; one small boat cruise (approx. 60-90 min.) per day; professional English-speaking expedition team that gives lectures and accompanies landings and activities; onboard science center; Young Explorers program for children; gear on loan (waterproof rubber boots); and a wind- and water-resistant jacket.
-Expedition Suites (Q, M, MG, MX): a soft drink package; a wine package; an Arctic Pure amenity kit (bathroom); a fleece blanket/throw; a cabin kit (bathrobe and slippers); an Espresso maker; a kettle with premium tea/coffee; sweets and snacks with sparkling wine on embarkation day; a separate check-in with sparkling wine; a suite breakfast.
+Expedition Suites (Q, M, MG, MX) include a separate check-in; welcome package with sparkling wine on embarkation day; suite breakfast; soft drink and wine packages; fleece blanket/throw; cabin kit with a bathrobe, slippers, and other beauty articles; espresso maker; Wi-Fi; turn-down service; and laundry service.
 Subject to change without notice.

 Airfare not detailed in the inclusions; transfers not detailed in the inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry; walking sticks and binoculars can be rented for an additional charge; fuel surcharge may apply.